richmondu/libfaceid/README.md

 ### Introduction:

 <p>
-Face Recognition is a multi-step pipeline.
-At a minimum, a simple system is composed of the following steps:
+Facial Recognition is a multi-step pipeline.
+At a minimum, a simple real-time facial recognition system is composed of the following steps:

+1. Reading a frame image from a camera source.
-1. Detecting faces in a frame image.
+2. Face Detection.
+Detecting faces in a frame image.
-2. Generating embeddings on each faces in the frame image.
+3. Face Encoding/Embedding.
+Generating embeddings on each faces in the frame image.
-3. Classifying each face embedding with known face embeddings in a database.
+4. Face Identification.
+Classifying each face embedding with face embeddings of known people in a database.

-More complex systems include features such as face liveness detection (to counter spoofing attacks via photo, video or 3d mask), face alignment, face augmentation, face verification to improve accuracy.
+More complex systems include features such as face liveness detection (to counter spoofing attacks via photo, video or 3d mask), face alignment, face augmentation and face verification to improve accuracy.
 </p>